uncertainty-in-planning/uncertainty-in-planning.github.io/README.md

 ## Framework

+Current models struggle with unpredictable environments, as they can’t accurately separate perception and decision uncertainties.
+This limits their effectiveness in real-world robotics and autonomous driving.

+We present a novel framework for enhancing multimodal foundation models in robotic planning by disentangling, quantifying, and addressing perception and decision uncertainties.
+By isolating perception uncertainty in visual interpretation and decision uncertainty in plan generation, our approach enables targeted uncertainty management.

 <img src="docs/static/images/active_sensing.png" alt="Framework: Active Sensing" width="800">
 <img src="docs/static/images/automated_refinement.png" alt="Framework: Automated Refinement" width="800">

-We presented a novel framework for enhancing multimodal foundation models in robotic planning by disentangling, quantifying, and addressing perception and decision uncertainties.
-By isolating perception uncertainty in visual interpretation and decision uncertainty in plan generation, our approach enables targeted uncertainty management.

 ## Setup
 ```bash